fbpx

 Materials

 The materials for this hat include no more than 20 grams of 9 different colors of worsted weight yarn (often less than that).
-Wool yarn (or lambswool) is preferred for this project, but acrylic will work if allergic to wool.
+Wool yarn (or lambswool) is preferred for this project, but acrylic will work if you’re allergic to wool.

 Yarn